-Ultimately, it is important to ensure that you are replacing nutrients stripped by reverse osmosis with other healthy diet options.
+Ultimately, it is important to ensure that you are replacing nutrients stripped by filtration with other healthy diet options.

-7. Is there an environmental impact of using reverse osmosis?
+Is there an environmental impact of using an RO system?

-First and foremost, the purchase of an RO filter automatically reduces the purchase of plastic water bottles, which contributes to the reduction of environmental harm that would derive from the production, distribution, and disposal of plastic bottles.
+First and foremost, the purchase of this type of drinking water systems automatically reduces the purchase of plastic water bottles, which contributes to the reduction of environmental harm that would derive from the production, distribution, and disposal of plastic bottles.